phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 In [@tbl:mueller;@tbl:ourbest], our final results are given for the completely independent evaluation data set.
 We compared the results by Mueller et al. (2015) [@mueller_using_2015] with our system.
 They used the same dataset, but focused on offline predictions, meaning their network had future information available, and they evaluated their performance on the whole corpus including segments with silence and with alternating conversation.
 We adjusted our baseline and evaluation system to match their setup.
 As can be seen in @tbl:mueller, our predictor performs better.
 All other related research used different languages, datasets or evaluation methods, making a direct comparison difficult.

 @tbl:ourbest shows the results with our presented evaluation method.
 We provide scores for different margins of error used in other research.
 Subjectively, missing a BC trigger may be more acceptable than a false positive, so we also provide a result with balanced precision and recall.
+Welch's t-test shows that the difference of our F1-Score of 0.388 to that of the random baseline (0.071) is statistically significant with $p<0.0001\%$.

 \input{tbl/objectiveResults.tex}